-▶ Laramie County's median home sales price was \$340,000 in September 2021, 24.8% higher than September 2020 (see Figure 7).
-This is the 37th consecutive month of year-over-year increases in median home sales prices, reflecting the strong housing market in Laramie County.
+➤ Laramie County's median home sales price was \$345,000 in September 2022, 1.5% higher than September 2021 (see Figure 7).
+This is the 49th consecutive month of year-over-year increases in median home sales prices.
+However, the last two months have recorded year-over-year increases less than 2%, potentially signaling a slowdown in the Laramie County housing market.

-• CONTACT:

-Dylan Bainer, Principal Economist, Economic Analysis Division, Dept. of Admin. & Info., WY State Government.

-• QUESTIONS?
-Phone: 307.777.7221
+CONTACT: Dylan Bainer, Principal Economist, Economic Analysis Division, Dept. of Admin. & Info., WY State Government.
+QUESTIONS?
+Phone: 307.777.7221 E-mail: dylan.bainer@wyo.gov Website: http://eadiv.state.wy.us

-E-mail: dylan.bainer@wyo.gov

-Website: http://eadiv.state.wy.us

-Chevenne Economic Health Index Addendum
+Cheyenne Economic Health Index Addendum

-The Cheyenne Economic Health Index (ChEHI) is a coincident economic indicator that is designed to provide a current assessment of Laramie County's economy.
+The Cheyenne Economic Health Index (ChEHI) is a coincident economic indicator designed to provide a current assessment of Laramie County's economy.
 There are four components of the ChEHI.
 The first two components, unemployment rate and total nonfarm employment, are included to capture overall labor market activity for Laramie County.
 The third component, sales and use tax collections, captures economic activity related to taxable sales in Laramie County.
 The fourth component, median home sales price, serves as a proxy for the housing market.

 Unemployment Rate: The first component of the ChEHI is the unemployment rate.
-This statistic measures the percentage of people in Laramie County who are actively looking for work, but do not have jobs.
+This statistic measures the percentage of people in Laramie County actively looking for work but do not have jobs.
 In the ChEHI model, the employment rate (100% minus the unemployment rate) is indexed rather than the unemployment rate because an increase in the employment rate, similar to an increase in total employment, sales and use tax collections, and home prices, is considered to be a positive for the county's economy.
 The unemployment rate is available monthly, not seasonally adjusted, from the U.S. Bureau of Labor Statistics.
 The data is then seasonally adjusted.